 Moraea amissa has pale purple flowers with white and purple nectar guides, and is related to the other "peacock Moraeas" such as M. villosa.
-It is reportedly one of the rarest plants in the Cape region of South Africa.
-It has been collected only three times, from a single location, and was once thought to be extinct.
-It was most recently sighted in 1981 and 2005.
+For many years it was believed to be one of the rarest plants in the Cape region of South Africa.
+It had been collected only three times, from a single location, and was once thought to be extinct.
+But recently two new populations of hundreds of healthy plants were discovered in the Piketberg area.
+So the species is still very rare, but not as close to extinction as previously feared.
 We're not aware of any plants of it in cultivation, but an article by the South African National Biodiversity Institute hints that a rescue plan is in development.
 You can see the article (plus a photo) here.

 Moraea anomala is found in the southwestern and western Cape from the Cederberg Mountains to Caledon and Bredasdorp.
 It grows on mountains and flats, often on clay soils and flowers best after fires.
 It has a single terete leaf and pale yellow flowers with distinctly yellow nectar guide and non-sticky nodes.
 Pollen is orange to red.
 Photos taken by Cameron McMaster in the Overberg.